Machine Learning for Government Agencies

 • Due diligence of business entities

-Advoqt Technology Group drives Digital Transformation for mid-sized businesses.
+Advoqt Cybersecurity drives Digital Transformation for mid-sized businesses.
 Seasoned consultants, proprietary Machine Learning and Robotic Process Automation technology, and a vetted ecosystem of niche partners allow us to deliver integrated solutions that give you a measurable competitive advantage.

 As constituent concerns increase, state and local agencies need to explore customer experience strategies that enable them to address demand while keeping costs low.
 Constituent inquiries are typically addressed through office emails, 800 numbers, websites and mobile applications.
 The reality is most government agencies are not equipped with the resources to continually update these lines of communication, or speak with every single resident that calls in.
 Automation is key to improving civic engagement and transforming constituent services.